bueno04/bueno04/README.md

 ---
 ### :man_technologist: About Me :
-I'm an It Support Analyst transitioning into data science/ data analysis :)
+I'm an It Support Analyst transitioning into data science/data analysis :)

 - 🔭: I worked as a IT Support Analyst at Kion South America.
 I am however, transitioning into the data science/data analysis field.
 - 🌱: Currently learning Scikit Learn.